Omni-Diffusion: Unified Multimodal Understanding and Generation with Masked Discrete Diffusion: Method

 \subsection{Model Architecture}

 \OurMethod is built upon a mask-based discrete diffusion language model and is equipped with distinct tokenizers for data of various modalities.
-The tokenization of different modalities and the model backbone is detailed as follows.
+The tokenization of different modalities and the model backbone are detailed as follows.

 \paragraph{Image Tokenization. } We leverage the pre-trained MAGVIT-v2 \cite{magvit_v2} as an image tokenizer, following existing visual language models \cite{mmada,show-o}.
 This image tokenizer compresses images into a compact representation with a downsampling factor $f=16$ through a visual encoder.
 Then, a quantizer with a codebook size of $8192$ is employed to convert the compact image representation into discrete tokens.
 We use the resulting discrete image tokens for both visual understanding and generation tasks in our implementation.